simona-tkww/databus-testing/README.md

 - If you see errors about missing environment variables, check your `.env` file.
 - For SSL errors, ensure `cert.pem` and `key.pem` exist in `backend/certs/`.
-- For tunnel issues, make sure `cloudflared` is installed and in your PATH.